hashicorp/terraform/website/source/docs/enterprise/api/configurations.html.md

 ### Actions

-The following actions can be perfomed on this resource.
+The following actions can be performed on this resource.

 <dl>
   <dt>Show</dt>